Make A Christmas Wreath

 Christmas wreath banner getting cut to shape

-Next, iron on your transfer for the project.
-As you are ironing your transfer, make sure you DO NOT use an ironing board.
+Tip: Next, iron on your transfer, as you are ironing your transfer, make sure you DO NOT use an ironing board.
 I did use a leftover piece of wood from the garage.
-A tempered glass cutting board will work or an ironing matt on a hard surface.
+A tempered glass cutting board will work or an ironing mat on a hard surface.

 Ironing the banner to make flat